gavlegoat/simulation/README.md

 The mathematical basis for the simulator is the `Linear` module which contains definitions for solving linear systems of equations.
-Equations can be solved by either Gaussian elimination of LU decomposition but Gaussiam elimination should be more efficient for most cases.
+Equations can be solved by either Gaussian elimination of LU decomposition but Gaussian elimination should be more efficient for most cases.

 The definitions of datatypes and the code that converts a circuit into a system